davispolito/MUS-545-tutorial/README.md

 ![](cd.png)

 Note that I moved to the Documents directory rather than the Desktop.
 I prefer to put my files in documents so I don't clutter my Desktop.
 You can put files for your projects wherever.
-I don't care.
-It's your funeral.

 If for example you have a class folder on your computer but you don't want to cascade a million `cd` commands to get to it you can open a finder window and drag it into the terminal after a cd command and it will paste the full directory name into your terminal like so.
 ![](drag.gif)